whiteribbonalliance/admindashboard/README.md

 that has access to the data of the campaign.
 The user `admin` has access to all campaign data.

 Authentication is kept simple.
-When login succeeds, the back-end returns a `httpOnly` cookie that contains an access token to validate the user when making requests to the server.
+When login succeeds, the back-end returns a `httpOnly` cookie that contains an access token to validate the user when making requests to the back-end.
 This token shall be valid for ~30 days.

 The following main functionalities are included: